Translation - Japanese: BLEの認定と申請のプロセスに関する質問 - KBA210802 - Community Translated (JA)

 Adopter membership is free.
 This is the minimum you require to obtain the license to build BLE products and use BLE trademarks.

 Associate membership involves a cost.
 However, you get a 50 percent discount on listing fee, UPF fee, and so on.
-The fee is as follows:
+The fee is as follows: If you intend to participate in the SIG working groups and contribute to specifications development, choose the Associate membership; otherwise, choose the Adopter membership.

 - $7,500 USD - If the annual revenue of your company is less than 100 million USD